Adrian-Ramirez-Rodriguez/Web-Template/README.md

 ```

 ### File Descriptions
-- **app.py**: The main entry point of the application that initializes the Flask app and its configurations.
+- **app.py**: The main 'entry point' of the application that initializes the Flask app and its configurations.
 - **extensions.py**: Contains the setup for database and login manager.
 - **models.py**: Defines the database models, including the User model.
 - **auth/**: Directory containing authentication routes.